In April's WyldMoon Review Annette George reviews 'Witchcraft into the Wilds' by Rachel Patterson!

 Welcome to the The Wyldwood!

 We aim to honour the ways of our ancestors as respectfully as possible.
-There has been a “Shamanic” tradition in the British isles and the ancient British animistic view is still alive, even though altered by the influences of hostile attitudes and time.
+The ancient British animistic view is still alive, even though altered by the influences of hostile attitudes and time.
 It is reflected in our language and our attitudes toward nature despite the negative attitudes of our “leaders”.

 We are aiming to rekindle the flame of the indigenous British spiritual tradition, without misappropriating other cultures.
 It’s hard work, there’s a long way to go and what we build will in all likeliness be very different from what has been lost.